sethbern/CSJava/published/csjava/_sources/Unit1-Getting-Started/topic-1-3-variables.rst.txt

    }

-If you want spaces between words and variables when printing, you must put the space in the quotes.
+If you want spaces between words and variables when printing, you must put the space within the quoted string.
+For example, notice the space in the string "Hi " in the last print statement.
 If you forget to add spaces, you will get smushed output like "HiJose" instead of "Hi Jose".

 Also note that the variable has to be on the